Multimodal sampling via Schr\"odinger-F\"ollmer samplers with temperatures: Introduction

 where $\gamma >0$ is the friction coefficient and $\left\{W_t\right\}_{t \geq 0}$ is a standard $d$-dimensional Brownian motion.
 It is known that, under some assumptions on $\nabla V(\cdot)$, the underdamped Langevin SDE is ergodic and admits a unique stationary distribution $ \mu(\mathrm{d} x, \mathrm{d} m) \propto e^ { -V(x) - \frac12 \| m \|^2 } \mathrm{\,d} x \mathrm{\, d } m . $ Evidently, the $x$-marginal distribution of the stationary distribution is exactly the target distribution.
 On a uniform mesh with a uniform step-size $h>0$, the Euler scheme applied to the dynamics \eqref{SFS-W2-eq:under-SDE} reads:

 which is termed as the underdamped LMC.
 Under the gradient Lipschitz condition \eqref{eq:intro-griadiant-Lipschitz} and the strong convexity condition \eqref{eq:intro-convexity-condition}, a large amount of research was devoted to the non-asymptotic error analysis of the underdamped LMC under various metrics \cite{cheng2018underdamped,DARL2020,CZVS2022}.
-Other efficient samplers based on higher-order (splitting) numerical schemes in \cite{MP2021,LBNC2013,camrud2023second} for \eqref{SFS-W2-eq:under-EM} have been recently proposed and examined under conditions \eqref{eq:intro-griadiant-Lipschitz}-\eqref{eq:intro-convexity-condition}.
+Other efficient samplers based on higher-order (splitting) numerical schemes in \cite{MP2021,LBNC2013,camrud2023second} for \eqref{SFS-W2-eq:under-SDE} have been recently proposed and examined under conditions \eqref{eq:intro-griadiant-Lipschitz}-\eqref{eq:intro-convexity-condition}.

-Nevertheless, the strong convexity condition is too restrictive in practice and researchers try to do the error analysis under non-convex conditions, including the contractivity at infinity condition \cite{PWW25,schuh2024convergence,DAME2017,EA2016,cheng2018sharp} and the log-Sobolev inequality condition \cite{mou2022improved,li2022sharp,Yang2025error}.
-Such conditions can be viewed as weak convexity conditions, used to ensure the long-time dynamics such as ergodicity of the Langevin SDEs.
+Nevertheless, the strong convexity condition is too restrictive in practice and researchers try to do the error analysis under non-convex conditions, including the contractivity at infinity condition \cite{PWW25,schuh2024convergence,DAME2017,EA2016,cheng2018sharp} and the log-Sobolev inequality condition \cite{mou2022improved,Li2025Asharp,Yang2025error}.
+Such conditions can be viewed as weak convexity conditions, used to ensure the ergodicity of the Langevin SDEs.
 An interesting and natural question thus arises: \\

-{\it Instead of the Langevin sampling over infinite time, can one do efficient sampling over { the} unit interval $[0, 1]$ without ergodicity, to avoid (weak) convexity conditions?} \\
+{\it Instead of the Langevin sampling over infinite time, can one do efficient sampling over the unit interval $[0, 1]$ without ergodicity, to avoid (weak) convexity conditions?} \\

-In this direction, some researchers have made some efforts (see, e.g., \cite{albergo2023stochastic,AMVE2023,zhang2025stochastic,MRjiao,DYJ2023,Ruzayqat2023Unbiased}).
-Given the target distribution $\mu \in \mathcal{P}(\mathbb{R}^d )$ and a { simple distribution $\nu \in \mathcal{P}(\mathbb{R}^d ) $ (e.g., Gaussian or degenerate distribution $\delta_0$),} the aforementioned question can be addressed by finding and (numerically) solving an SDE over $[0,1]$ connecting these two distributions:
+In this direction, some researchers have made some efforts (see, e.g., \cite{Albergo2025Stochastic,AMVE2023,zhang2025stochastic,MRjiao,DYJ2023,Ruzayqat2023Unbiased}).
+Given the target distribution $\mu \in \mathcal{P}(\mathbb{R}^d )$ and a { simple initial distribution } $\nu \in \mathcal{P}(\mathbb{R}^d ) $ (e.g., Gaussian or {degenerate Dirac distribution }$\delta_0$), the aforementioned question can be addressed by finding and (numerically) solving an SDE over $[0,1]$ connecting these two distributions: